 The minister defended the weight-based approach in Parliament, stating that "waste management costs are largely driven by weight."1 She held a roundtable on the issue in July 2025 and indicated that debates in the House would "genuinely feed into my decision making."1 Whether this openness translates to revision remains to be seen.
 For now, the contradiction between the cost model and the fee structure persists.

-Meanwhile, single-use PET, aluminium and steel drinks containers (150ml to 3 litres) are excluded from EPR producer-fee tonnages because they fall under the Deposit Return Scheme planned for October 2027.11 Glass was excluded from DRS, the government explained, due to "cost, complexity and consumer burden."
-So glass pays EPR.
-Its competitors pay nothing.
+Meanwhile, single-use PET, aluminium and steel drinks containers (150ml to 3 litres) are excluded from EPR producer-fee tonnages because they fall under the Deposit Return Scheme planned for October 2027.11 Glass was excluded from DRS.
+The government cited "cost, complexity and consumer burden" -- but the loudest voices advocating for glass's exclusion were not environmental.
+The Association of Convenience Stores lobbied explicitly against glass inclusion; its chief executive, James Lowman, said retailers would be "relieved that they won't have to handle the return of glass drinks containers."17 Of 56 deposit return schemes operating worldwide, 49 include glass.18 Britain's does not.
+So glass pays EPR fees while its competitors -- the materials whose containers retailers preferred not to handle alongside glass -- pay nothing.
 For two and a half years.

 I will not tell you what to do with this.
 That is not my job.

 But now you have seen the ledger.
 The real one.
-The transformation from volume to weight happens in a methodology document no one reads, and it makes glass — the material Britain recycles best — the material Britain charges most.
+The transformation from volume to weight happens in a methodology document no one reads, and it makes glass -- recycled at 80%, well above plastic's 54% -- the material Britain charges most.
+The metric advantages the industries whose representatives advised on it.
+The exclusion advantages the industries that lobbied for it.

 The metric is the policy.
-And the policy is working exactly as designed.
+And the policy is producing exactly the outcome its arithmetic predicts.